 - Key Yukon fishing rules and regulations

 - First Nations fishing regulations

 - Important fishing terms

 Important fishing regulations changes for 2021-2022

-You must have a valid fishing licence and follow the fishing regulations to fish in Yukon.
+You must have a valid fishing licence and follow the fishing regulations to fish in the Yukon.
 Read the Yukon fishing regulations summary to see these regulations.

 This publication will also be available in French and German.